build() should be simple, prepare the builds in generate() instead: The recipes’

 package_id()method, those methods should never modify, delete or create new files inside the packages.
 If you need to modify some package, you might use your own custom

-- Conan cache paths are internal implementation detail: The Conan cache paths are an internal implementation detail.
-Conan recipes provide abstractions
+Conan cache paths are internal implementation detail: The Conan cache paths are an internal implementation detail.
+Conan recipes provide abstractions like

 self.build_folderto represent the necessary information about folders, and commands like